irahrosete/snake-game/README.md

 ## Control Flow
 ![snake-game-flowchart](./docs/snake-game.png)
 ## Implementation Plan
-Trello was used to implement the features of this application.<br>
+Trello was used to implement the features of this application.
+The game was initially planned to utilise the Ruby2D gem but there were compatibility issues with using Ubuntu WSL.
+A decision was made to render the game raw on the terminal.

 [Snake Game - Trello Board](https://trello.com/b/COkQo7qV)
 ![snake-game-trello-board](docs/snake-game-trello-board.jpg)